bkpathak/bkpathak.github.io/_posts/2016-06-12-scala-substitution-model.md

     $\to 29$

 ### Difference between *Call-by-value* and  *Call-by-name*
   *Call-by-value* is more efficient then *call-by-name* .
-If *call-by-value* evaluation of expression terminates then *call-by-name* evaluation also terminates, too but the other direction is not true since *Call-by-value*  might loop but *call-by-name* would terminate.
+If *call-by-value* evaluation of expression terminates then *call-by-name* evaluation also terminates, too but the other direction is not true since *call-by-value*  might loop infinitely but *call-by-name* would terminate.
 Example:

   {% highlight scala %}
     scala> def loop:Int = loop